abilandz/NAT3054/Lecture_2/git.md

     change 4

-... more info related to previous commits ...
+... info related to the previous commits ...
 ```

 It can be seen clearly that the "merge commit" was obtained after merging two commits on two different branches, commit "ae36502" from the _main_ branch and commit "cd97227" from the _devel_ branch.